formkit/docs-content/essentials/configuration.md

 ## What are node props?

-All core node’s have a `props` object (`node.props`).
-FormKit core, and any third party plugins or code can read and write values to this object.
+All core nodes have a `props` object (`node.props`).
+FormKit core, and any third-party plugins or code can read and write values to this object.
 In fact, nearly every feature of FormKit references `node.props` to determine how it should operate.

 For example, the validation plugin looks at `node.props.validation` to determine if there are any rules it needs to run.
 So the real question is — how are these props being set?
 There are 3 primary mechanisms for setting props:

-- direct assignment
+- Direct assignment
-- component props
+- Component props
 - Vue plugin options

 Let’s see how we can set the validation rules of an input (`node.props.validation`) these three ways:

 ### 1. Direct assignment

-If you have an node instance, you can directly assign it a prop value:
+If you have a node instance, you can directly assign it a prop value:

 <example
   name="Direct node assignment"